verge-io/docs/docs/ProductGuide/nvidiavGPU.md

 GRID vGPU drivers can be downloaded from your NVIDIA licensing portal or by registering for an NVIDIA free evaluation: [**https://nvidia.com/en-us/data-center/resources/vgpu-evaluation**](https://nvidia.com/en-us/data-center/resources/vgpu-evaluation).

-2. Upload the vGPU driver to the VergeIO vSAN.
+2. Upload the vGPU driver to the VeregOS vSAN.
 For directions on uploading to the vSAN, see:

 [**Uploading to the vSAN (Media Images)**](/public/ProductGuide/uploadingtovSAN)